Capital Equipment, Software, And Vehicle Procedures Skip to main content

 Off-Campus Use of Equipment

-Off-campus use of equipment is prohibited, except as authorized by Deans/Directors by completing an “Authorization for Equipment taken from Campus” form, available on the Financial Services web page.
-This form is to be completely filled out, signed by the Dean/Director and Chair, and sent to the General Accounting Office.
+Off-Campus use of equipment is prohibited, except as authorized by Deans/Directors by completing an “Authorization for Equipment taken from Campus” form, signed by the Dean/Director and Chair, and sent to the General Accounting Office.
 When equipment is returned to campus, the General Accounting Office should be notified.

 Transfers